Updated: Mar 11

 As mothers, we all like to make sure that our children, no matter what age they are that, they are safe and in a healthy state of mind and body.

-As a parent I don’t think you ever stop worrying about your children.
+As a parent, I don’t think you ever stop worrying about your children.
 Looking back at my parents, I remember my father pacing up and down the front garden waiting for my sister to come home from trips to central London, whilst visiting him one summer with her own two children.
 I believe it’s an in-built instinct that we all have as parents.

 With my son, I take comfort, knowing, that he is now standing on his own two feet.
-To grow into a man that will take responsible for all the actions that he takes in his life brings me joy.
+To grow into a man that will take responsibility for all the actions that he takes in his life brings me joy.

 As a mother for me personally, it is a proud moment but also sad at the same time.